 Groundswells award winning HHPA service has been successfully working with people around accessing services to address their physical health needs.

-Thanks to funding from City Bridge Trust and the Bupa UK Foundation we work with people to support and address the mental health issues that are present and in some cases having a detrimental effect on people’s physical health.
-Groundswell Peer Advocates assist people with getting support from the secondary services such as the Community Mental Health Teams, Social Services and therapy based services such as IAPT’s.
+We now also work with people to support and address the mental health issues that are present and in some cases having a detrimental effect on people’s physical health.
+Groundswell Peer Advocates assist people with getting support from the secondary services such as the Community Mental Health Teams, Social Services and therapy based services.
 We also support those clients who have been given a dual diagnosis, which can cause them to be pushed between mental health and drug and alcohol services with neither wanting to offer a service.